Introduction to the "Refinitiv API Samples" Github group

 How to search this group?

-If you come to browse and search the Thomson Reuters API Samples Github group, this certainly means that you are looking for something that will help you in your work with Thomson Reuters platforms, APIs or data.
+If you come to browse and search the Refinitiv API Samples Github group, this certainly means that you are looking for something that will help you in your work with Refinitiv platforms, APIs or data.
 Then, depending on your actual need you may want to search from different perspectives.
 For example, if you are learning an API, you may want to browse the projects related to this specific API; if you are a beginner you may just be interested in tutorials for this API; if you are a more advanced user you may be interested in use case examples.
 Or maybe you do not focus on any specific API but you would like to discover what is available for your preferred programming language or topic.

 The combination of the naming convention described above, the flat structure of repositories and the Search Repositories feature provided by Github precisely allows you to search from these different perspectives.